logo Schiller Tuning

 1. Connecting an OBD tuning tool to the vehicle

-2. Identifying the ECU protocol and security
+2. Identifying the ECU protocol ( ECU TYPE) and security

-3. Reading the original ECU software
+3. Reading the original ECU file

-4. Modifying the calibration data
+4. Modifying the MAPs and Tables

 5. Writing the tuned file back to the ECU